microsoft/dstoolkit-vitastic/README.md

 ## Prerequisites
 In order to successfully set up your solution you will need to have provisioned the following:

-* Python: A recent `Python 3.8` interpreter to run the Flask backend on.
+* `Python`: A recent `Python 3.8` interpreter to run the Flask backend on.
-* Yarn: A package and project manager for Node.js applications.
+* `Yarn`: A package and project manager for Node.js applications.
-* Object detection model deployed in Azure ML as a RESTful API.
+* `Object detection model`: Deployed in Azure ML as a RESTful API.
 See [dstoolkit-objectdetection-accelerator](https://github.com/microsoft/dstoolkit-objectdetection-tensorflow-azureml)
 to see how to build an end-to-end training and deployment pipelines in Azure ML.